SUDHAN33/Flutter_Apps/README.md

 # Flutter_Apps
-This repository consist of  application developed by using flutter
+This repository consist of  applications which are developed using flutter